Ethical eating: Dairy and eggs

 Dairy and egg production have ethical consequences, in particular in large-scale industrialized production.
 Chickens and milk-animals raised in industrial operations are often treated less fairly for commercial purposes.

 Male chicks serve no use in the egg industry because they can't lay eggs or be used for meat production.
 Shortly after hatching they are separated and placed onto a conveyor belt to be killed.
-Sick and weak female chicks are also inspected and grouped together with the males to be terminated.
+Sick and weak female chicks are also inspected and grouped together with the males to be killed.
 The two ways of doing this involve either being thrown into a grinder or being gassed to death.
 The healthy females are transported to another facility where they grow until they are able to lay eggs.
 Once those chickens are unable to produce more eggs, they are then killed.
 This usually happens around 18 months, which is premature for their typical lifespan.
 This is due to the unnatural conditions for the chickens, such as confinement in battery cages, surgical beak procedures, forced molting, and genetic mutations that lead to health complications.

 Small-scale production of eggs, such as by backyard chicken raisers and small diversified farms raising pastured birds or milk-animals, are less ethically fraught but still create some issues for ethicists.